 Storage Guidelines

-Once the bars have cooled and have been cut into squares, place them in an airtight container.
-They will keep well in the fridge for up to five days.
+Refrigerate: Once the bars have cooled and have been cut into squares, place them in an airtight container.
+Store leftovers in the fridge for up to five days.

 Recipe FAQs

 Yes!
-If you choose to use rolled or old-fashioned oats, the bars will be a little more chewy in texture, similar to baked oatmeal (like this Peanut Butter Banana Baked Oatmeal).
+If you choose to use rolled or old-fashioned oats, the bars will be a little chewier, similar to a traditional baked oatmeal (like this Peanut Butter Banana Baked Oatmeal).

 With the quick oats, they’ll be less textured and chewy and will have a more cake-like consistency, especially when combined with the oat flour.